Neat-Keat/TUnotes/06 - Fall '24/COSC435/01 - Lecture Notes/Day 15.md

 # Group 6: Recipe Record

 Stores recipes for users to reference off their phone instead of a recipe book
-	kind of incomplete but neat!!
+	kind of incomplete but neat!

 ----------